-Laminate floors are strong and durable, but sometimes the planks develop bubbles due to exposure to moisture.
+Laminate floors are strong and durable, but sometimes the boards develop bubbles due to exposure to moisture.
 So, how to fix bubbles on laminate floors?

-You can fix bubbles on laminate floors by popping the bubbles and then applying wood glue (or wax) over the spots.
-Or, by replacing the laminate planks with new ones.
+You can fix bubbles on laminate floors by popping them and then applying wood glue (or wax) over the spots.
+Or, by replacing the boards with new ones.

-After you pop the bubbles, the trapped moisture and air in the laminate planks will escape.
+After you pop the bubbles, the trapped moisture and air will escape.
 This leaves a scar behind, but wood glue will cover the scar.
-Replacing laminate planks works for extreme cases of floor bubbling.
+Replacing the boards also works for extreme cases of floor bubbling.

-Laminate bubbling is when some parts of your laminate floor raise to the seams or top layer of the laminate flooring.
-The bubbling is more common at the edges of the laminate planks; moisture is the most common reason for this bubbling appearance.
+Laminate bubbling is when some parts of your floor raise to the seams or top layer.
+The bubbling is more common at the edges of the planks; moisture is the most common reason for this bubbling appearance.

-However, moisture isn’t the only reason laminate floors will bubble.
+However, moisture isn’t the only reason the boards will bubble.
 Here are some other reasons:

 1. Using The Wrong Floor Cleaner

 If you use the wrong cleaning solvent, the planks will swell and bubble up.
-Some cleaning agents contain bleach that can cause the laminate planks to bubble up.
+Some cleaning agents contain bleach that can cause them to bubble up.

-If the laminate floor is bubbling because of bleach, the swollen (bubbled) parts of the planks will appear darker or discolored.
+If the floor is bubbling because of bleach, the swollen parts will appear darker or discolored.

 2. No Acclimation Gap

-If you don’t leave enough time for laminate floors to acclimate, the planks will start to bubble and swell.
-That’s because the planks will crash against each other (or walls) while expanding; this crash can cause the planks to crack or split several times.
-Laminate planks’ split (or cracking) will make it easier for air and moisture (or water) to get into the planks and cause laminate bubbles.
+If you don’t leave enough time for laminate floors to acclimate, the planks will start to swell.
+That’s because they will crash against each other (or walls) while expanding; this crash can cause the planks to crack or split several times.
+Laminate planks’ split (or cracking) will make it easier for air and moisture (or water) to underneath them and cause bubbles.

 3. Wet and Uneven Subfloor

-The subfloor (or base) must be dry and waterproof before installing laminate planks.
-If the subfloor is wet or uneven, the laminate planks will get exposed to water and start to bubble.
+The subfloor (or base) must be dry and waterproof before installing the planks.
+If the subfloor is wet or uneven, the planks will get exposed to water and start to bubble.

-If the laminate bubbling is caused by water, the bubbles might disappear over time.
+If the laminate bubbling is caused by water, it might disappear over time.
 Once the water dries (or evaporates), the bubbles will lessen or become flat.
 That’s because once the water evaporates, the wood becomes dry.

-However, even if the bubbles disappear, they will leave a soft and wrinkled spot over the laminate planks.
-The only way to make the bubbles disappear from the laminate floors is to use wood glue or wax to cover the spots.
+However, even if the bubbles disappear, they will leave a soft and wrinkled spot over the boards.
+The only way to make those spots disappear is to use wood glue or wax to cover the spots.

 If laminate bubbles are caused by other factors, such as improper prep or lack of acclimation gap, the bubbles won’t disappear over time.
 That’s because you haven’t fixed the cause of the problem.

-Drying the water under the laminate floors will remove the bubbles on the floor, but not immediately.
-It will take a few days until the bubbles flatten and disappear.
+Drying the water under the boards will remove the bubbles on the floor, but not immediately.
+It will take a few days until they flatten and disappear.
 However, this only works if the bubbles (or swelling) are caused by a wet subfloor or water.
-If the bubbles are caused by a different reason, drying the water won’t work.
+If they are caused by a different reason, drying the water won’t work.

-If you dry the water under the laminate planks, but the planks are still exposed to constant water, the bubbles will re-appear.
-The only way to fix laminate floor bubbles is to find and repair the cause of the problem.
+If you dry the water under the planks, but they are still exposed to constant water, the bubbles will re-appear.
+So, the only way to fix laminate floor bubbles is to find and repair the cause of the problem.

 How To Fix Bubbles on Laminate Flooring?

 There are different ways to fix bubbles on a laminate floor.
-The method you’ll use depends on the cause of the bubbles and how badly the laminate planks have been damaged.
+The method you’ll use depends on their cause and how badly the planks have been damaged.

-You can fix bubbling laminate floors by popping the bubbles.
+You can fix bubbling floors by popping them.

 Here’s how to do it:

-- Place a cloth or rag over the bubbled surface.
+- Place a cloth or rag over the affected spots.

 - Puncture the bubble by using a putty knife or something sharp.

-- Remove the water from the laminate floors using a clean rag.
+- Remove the water from the floor using a clean rag.

 - Fill the affected spots with wood glue and smoothen them with a putty knife.

-- Once the wood glue is dry, polish or wax the laminate floors.
+- Once the wood glue is dry, polish or wax the boards

 - After the wax is dry, place a bookshelf (or something heavy) over the affected spot to flatten it.